microsoft/pxt-arcade/docs/hardware/adding.md

 ### Audio #audio

 Single channel mono audio output requires either a DAC or PWM with DMA support.
 The corresponding audio output from the MCU should be connected to an amplifier and an on-board sounder or speaker.
-A headphone jack for sound is optional, but note that this IS SEPARATE FROM the stereo jack for networking (see [multi-player communications](#jacdac).
-If there is an audio headphone jact it must be clearly labelled with a 'headphone' symbol so that users do not confuse it with the networking jack.
+A headphone jack for sound is optional.
+Note that we no longer use a stereo jack for networking, instead we use the purpose-built [Jacdac protocol](#jacdac) with its own connector.
+If there is an audio headphone jact it must be clearly labelled with a 'headphone' symbol.

 ### USB connector #usb